radumg/AEC-hackathon-Dynamo-Workshop/README.md

 ![59925281-6DB0-4FAC-82BD-8C5BCD2ADBD4](dynamo-unchained-2-learn-how-to-develop-explicit-nodes-in-csharp/assets/59925281-6DB0-4FAC-82BD-8C5BCD2ADBD4.png)

-You'll also need to replace the namespace in those two files, from `WpfApp` to `DynamoUnchained.ExplicitNode`.
+You'll also need to replace the namespace in those two files, from `WpfApp` to `DynamoWorkshop.ExplicitNode`.

 ### The INodeViewCustomization Interface